Dear John McEnroe: Putting Serena Williams On The Men's Circuit Is A Losing Game

 I've never played anyone ranked "there" nor do I have time.
 Respect me and my privacy as I'm trying to have a baby.
 Good day sir— Serena Williams (@serenawilliams) June 26, 2017

-And a McEnroe return volley, Tuesday, on CBS This Morning.
+And a McEnroe return volley Tuesday on CBS This Morning.

 "Would you like to apologize?" -- @NorahODonnell— CBS This Morning (@CBSThisMorning) June 27, 2017